influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

 Migrate a running instance of InfluxDB open source (OSS) to an InfluxDB Enterprise cluster.

-## Prerequisites

-- An InfluxDB OSS instance running **InfluxDB 1.7.10 or later**.
-- An InfluxDB Enterprise cluster running **InfluxDB Enterprise 1.7.10 or later**
-- Your **OSS and Enterprise version is the same**, for example, InfluxDB 1.8 and InfluxDB Enterprise 1.8.
-- Network accessibility between the OSS instances and all data and meta nodes.

 {{% warn %}}
 **Migrating does the following:**
 - Deletes data in existing InfluxDB Enterprise data nodes (not applicable if you're migrating to a new cluster)
 - Transfers all users from the OSS instance to the InfluxDB Enterprise cluster
 {{% /warn %}}

 ## Migrate to InfluxDB Enterprise